Blue John (mineral): Mineralogy

-Similar rocks elsewhere
+Similar minerals

 Blue, unbanded fluorite occurs in many localities around the world.
 Within the UK, blue fluorspars are also found in County Durham, especially Weardale.
 Elsewhere, blue fluorspar is known in the Ardennes region of Belgium; the Cave-in-Rock area of Illinois in the United States; and at various localities in Mexico and China.

 Blue-banded fluorite is very rare.
 An ornamental mineral known to the Romans as murrhine may have been a fluorspar similar to Blue John.
 Recently discovered deposits in China have produced fluorite with colouring and banding similar to the classic Blue John stone.

 One source is the Deqing Fluorite Mine, in Deqing County, Zhejiang Province, the only source (other than in Derbyshire) that has an ornamental craft based upon it.
 However, although this fluorite is similar to Blue John its banding is straighter and it contains colours not associated with Blue John, suggesting they are compounds and not inclusions as in Blue John.